Vivekrajput2310/lastdrill/README.md

 # Last drill
-In this repo I am using all my learnings and reviewing my mistakes  .
+In this repo I am using all my learnings and reviewing my mistakes.
 In this repo I am using all my learnings and reviewing my mistakes.

 # File adding